algolia/generative-relevance/README.md

 **Options:**
 - `-l, --limit <number>` - Number of records to analyze (default: 10)
 - `-v, --verbose` - Show detailed reasoning for each configuration
+- `--searchable` - Generate searchable attributes only
+- `--ranking` - Generate custom ranking only
+- `--faceting` - Generate attributes for faceting only
+- `--sortable` - Generate sortable attributes only
 - `-h, --help` - Display help for command

 ### Compare with Existing Index